gonoff/azteam-system/docs/index.md

 2. Explore the [Database Schema](./database-schema.md) to understand the data model
 3. Study the [Workflow Documentation](./workflow-documentation.md) for business processes
 4. Set up your development environment following the [Development Environment Setup](./development-environment-setup.md) guide
+5. Check the [Implementation Roadmap](./implementation-roadmap.md) to see the current progress
+6. Follow the [Order Tracker Features](./order-tracker-features.md) guide to test the implemented features

 ## Technology Stack